AleksandrRogov/DynamicsWebApi/README.md

 IMPORTANT!
 The count value does not represent the total number of entities in the system.
 It is limited by the maximum number of entities that can be returned.

-For now please use dynamicsWebApi.retrieveMultipleAdvanced function to loop through all pages and rollup all the records. dynamicsWebApi.countAll will be available soon.
+For now please use dynamicsWebApi.retrieveMultipleRequest function and loop through all pages to rollup all records. dynamicsWebApi.countAll will be available soon.

 ```js
 dynamicsWebApi.count("leads", "statecode eq 0").then(function (count) {